za/tango_with_django_book/chapters/ajax.rst

 * Add inline category suggestions - so that when a user types they can quickly find a category
 * Add an "Add Button" to let registered users quickly and easily add a Page to the Category

 AJAX essentially is a combination of technologies that are integrated together to reduce the number of page loads.
 Instead of reloading the full page, only part of the page or the data in the page is reloaded.
-If you haven't used AJAX before or would like to know more about it before using it, check out the AJAX tutorial provided by the W3C Schools: http://www.w3schools.com/ajax/default.ASP .
+If you haven't used AJAX before or would like to know more about it before using it, check out the resources at the Mozilla website: https://developer.mozilla.org/en-US/docs/AJAX

 To simplify the AJAX components you can use a library like JQuery.
 If you are using the Twitter CSS Bootstrap toolkit then JQuery will already be added in.
 Otherwise, download the latest version of JQuery and include it within your application.